RohanSinghJaglan/E-Commerce-Follow-Along/README.md

 A dedicated address form page.
 State management to store user input.
 Navigation from the profile page when the "Add Address" button is clicked.

+### Milestone 22

+In this milestone, we have created an endpoint in backend that stores the address inside user profile in database.
+The endpoint receives the address from address form in front and adds the address to the address array inside the user collection.